sagemath/sagewiki_to_gh-2022-10-10/AhmedFasih.md

  * <aldebrn> Something Alan Kay said influenced my attitude towards webapps: in the 50s, it was a big breakthrough to realize that one could ship code with data that knew how to work with it.
 The markup languages of the 80s to today represent a huge regression because we're back to shipping just data without any code, instead relying on the recipient's browser to interface with it
  * <Dcoder> amen
  * <aldebrn> Though I guess a modern day answer, Java VM, isn't that great (for various reasons)
- * <ncohen> ( sorry to interrupt, but do you know of to ask sage to look for libraries in another dir that local/lib ? )
- * <wstein> ncohen -- maybe you should look at what is done in module_list.py ?
  * <wstein> I personally like web apps.
 I don't know if they are a regression or not.
  * <wstein> I just know there are a *lot* of "everyday people" out there who don't know anything about computers, but really like
  * <wstein> using webapps too.
 A big plus is that collaboration and community features are much easier to implement.